7 Months Nature Immersion, previously: The Year course

 Those seeking personal or professional development, environmental educators wanting to deepen their connection to nature, peaceful activists, bushcraft enthusiasts, earth stewards, permaculturists, forest school leaders graduates seeking an immersive experience to ground their academic learning, those turning away from the normal routes of further education and adults seeking to live with purpose and connection.
 We have trained many educators and mentors now working in the U.K. and Europe.

-Combining three strands of knowledge, the skills of survival, nature connection, and shamanism this course gently reintegrates us in to nature.
+The course combines the skills of survival and nature connection, this course gently reintegrates us in to nature.
 It is akin to a rite of passage, a journey in to the heart of nature and an awakening of the nature of our heart.

 The skills of survival ground us making us feel at home on the earth.
 They build self-confidence, invigorate creativity, inspire curiosity, expanding our naturalist knowledge and ultimately free us of the constraints of society.